The Episcopal Church

 St. Ann & the Holy Trinity Church is a parish of the Episcopal Diocese of Long Island, led by Bishop Lawrence C. Provenzano.
 We and the people of the Episcopal Church believe that Jesus died to save us and bring us into new life with God.
 We celebrate our continuing life through worship, prayer, and sacrament.
 The primary act of worship is the celebration of the Eucharist (also called Holy Communion or the Lord’s Supper) in which we remember and celebrate Jesus’ life, death, and resurrection.

-We celebrate the Eucharist every Sunday at 11:00 a.m. and at many other services of worship throughout the year.
+We celebrate the Eucharist every Sunday at 9:15 am Early Church service and at 11:15 am, our main service, on Wednesdays at 6:00 pm, as well as many other services of worship throughout the year.

 All Episcopal churches use The Book of Common Prayer, which contains prayers, liturgies, historical documents, church calendar, catechism (statement of what we believe) and the lectionary (Scripture readings from the Bible used in liturgy).
 The two main sacraments in the Episcopal Church are the sacrament of Baptism, which initiates us into new life with Christ, and the Eucharist.
 Other traditional rites include confirmation, ordination, marriage, reconciliation (confession and absolution) and anointing of the sick.